Drag Each Item to the Correct Category

 Understanding the Basics of Categorization

 Categorization is the process of grouping items based on shared characteristics, functions, or attributes.
 When you drag each item to the correct category, you're essentially performing a mental analysis that compares features, identifies patterns, and makes logical connections.
-This process strengthens neural pathways associated with critical thinking and problem-solving.
+In practice, this process strengthens neural pathways associated with critical thinking and problem-solving.
 The human brain naturally seeks to organize information into meaningful groups, which is why categorization tasks feel intuitive yet challenging at the same time.

 Types of Categorization Tasks